remix-run/remix/docs/pages/contributing.md

 If you'd like to contribute something—whether it's a bug fix to scratch your own itch or a typo in the docs—we'd be happy to have your contribution.
 We need you to "sign" a contributor license agreement (CLA) first that assigns us ownership so we are able to include it in this software.

-When you start a pull request, the remix-cla-bot will prompt you to review the [CLA](https://github.com/remix-run/remix/blob/main/CLA.md) and sign it by adding your name to `contributors.yml`.
+When you start a pull request, the remix-cla-bot will prompt you to review the [CLA][cla] and sign it by adding your name to `contributors.yml`.

 ## Setup